yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/card-scanning-ocr-android.md

 Once enabled in the dashboard and the prerequisites are met, users will see a camera icon in the card form that allows them to scan their card.

+> 📘 Learn more about Checkout Builder
+>
+> Visit the [Checkout Builder](doc:checkout-builder) page for additional information.

 ### Technical implementation

 To use card scanning in your payment flow, ensure the following: